 Google Analytics cannot go back in time and track data from before it was connected to your catalogs.
-So keep that in mind when you want to select a different period in your dashboard
+So keep that in mind when you want to select a different period in your dashboard.

 Some filters on your view are blocking tracking

 Filters are a wonderful thing, but you need to be aware that they will interfere with your raw data, or even block an entire source of traffic from your view.
-We recommend adding this dashboard to a view which doesn’t have any filters on.
+We recommend adding this dashboard to a view that doesn’t have any filters on it.
 Or, if it has filters on, make sure you know what each one of them means, and that it doesn’t block our domain from that particular view, or that it doesn’t block an important location from where your catalogs are accessed.

 You’re using the white label (hosting your catalogs on a subdomain on your site)

 Because your flipbooks are on a subdomain on your site, they are under a different hostname, our filtered dashboard will not show all your data.
 But don’t be disappointed.
-This is actually a blessing, because it will allow you to make an entire view for the domain where you’re hosting catalogs, thus accessing a lot more reports than those we included in our dashboard.
+This is actually a blessing because it will allow you to make an entire view for the domain where you’re hosting catalogs, thus accessing a lot more reports than those we included in our dashboard.